Steps for Effective Personal Finance Management and Planning

 8. Work With an Advisor and Don’t Be Afraid to Ask for Help With Debt

 Whether you’re rich or poor, money isn’t easy to manage and you might need help with debt.
-Depending on your financial goals, there are a number of personal finance professionals who can help you in any number of ways – licensed debt counsellors, certified financial planners (CFPs), accountants, insurance agents, and even some bankers.
+Depending on your personal financial goals, there are a number of personal finance professionals who can help you in any number of ways, including better financial education – licensed debt counsellors, certified financial planners (CFPs), accountants, insurance agents, and even some bankers.
 You might be looking to invest and have questions around how to maximize growth in your savings.
 Or you might be in debt and unsure of where to start.
 Then give us a call, chat with us online, or send us an email.
 We have professional Credit Counsellors who can provide you with help via free, confidential appointments that have no hidden fees, fine print, or strings attached.
 Isn’t it time you made a plan to manage your personal finances better?